akanuchime/Portfolio/README.md

 ## CONTACT DETAILS

-*Let’s connect and see how we can make a difference together!*
+*Let’s collaborate and explore how we can achieve great things together!*
 <table>
   <tbody>
     <tr>